Peled-Zohar/AutoEntityGenerator/AutoEntityGenerator.Manifest/Overview.md

 ##
 Changes from previous version:

+1 Added an option to automatically open newly generated files in the editor.
-1 fixed a minor typo in UI -> ("Browes" to "Browse")
+2 fixed a minor typo in UI -> ("Browes" to "Browse")

 ## How to use